Early Years Conference 2024

 Pen Green Research Base

-An extension of our centre for children and families, we offer practitioners including childminders, a comprehensive range of professional development opportunities including a full early years degree programmes.
+Offering childminders a comprehensive range of professional development opportunities including full early years degree programmes.

 Visit website